AdmHkmi/GMi-Final-Year-Project/README.md

 1.1 "EditSRCDetailsPage.css --> Mobile"

-1.2 "ManageUsers.css --> Phone, Tablet, Desktop"
+1.2 "ManageParticipants.css --> Phone, Tablet, Desktop"

 1.2.1 Content appear outside the container

-1.3 "ManageParticipants.css --> Phone, Tablet, Desktop"

-1.3.1 Content appear outside the container

 2. Put "-" on the event that have no StartDate and EndDate (Manage Events Page)